blackbaud/skyux-monorepo-playground/libs/components/list-builder-common/README.md

-# components-list-builder-common
+# list-builder-common

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-list-builder-common` to execute the unit tests.
+Run `nx test list-builder-common` to execute the unit tests.